nboutin/PyEvol/doc/spec/world.md

 # World

-## Shape
+## Model A

-* 3D donuts
+Shape:

-* 2D flat and borderless
+- 3D donuts / 2D flat and borderless

-### Lake
+## Idea/Concept

+- Ground type (water, land/grass, mountain)
-- Depth is growing toward center
+- Lake Depth is growing toward center
 	- So Creature movement are slow down the more it goes toward center